francesco-marchesani/master_thesis/NN Matlab/Readme NN Matlab.txt

 - Additional NN worskapce with the generated net
 	|-> [d=10, hn=10] - (matlab_workspace_nn_additional.mat)
-	* Note * predicted data are into the variable y2 after each exectution of the nn_script!
+	* Note * predicted data are into the variable y2 after each execution of the nn_script!

 ---

 Just import and run the files in a MATLAB environment with the NN Toolbox available.
-A nerual net will be generated (with additional MATLAB workspace variables)
+A neural net will be generated (with additional MATLAB workspace variables)